Roseville Rosebowl

 Topical affirmatives are probably good, but see more details on untopical affs below.
 I like a good T flow but most debates don't access the level of depth to fully explain their interpretation of affirmative/negative ground.
 Compare standards, and analyze which interpretation/definition has the best access to the standards that both teams put forward.

 You need to explain what im voting for, most people are shallow with their explanations.
-I will reward unique & comprehensible standards/criteria with +.5 pts.
-(Non-unique: Ground, Limits, etc.)
+Unique but comprehensible standards that aren't just bland limits and ground would be really nice.

-I default to competing interpretations, but that can be changed based on the arguments in the round.
+I default to competing interpretations (Offense > Defense), but that can be changed based on the arguments in the round.

 Theory: